neuroscout/neuroscout-paper/_sources/intro.md

 ## Welcome
 Welcome!
 This is an interactive walkthrough of our publication “Neuroscout: a unified platform for generalizable and reproducible fMRI research”.
 Here you can visualize and re-run the code we used to create analyses and figures.

-In the paper, we validate the platform through some replication meta-analyses, and we showcase some more exploratory  applications that demonstrate how Neuroscout can be used to run larger-scale, more generalizable naturalistic fMRI research.
+In the paper, we validate the [Neuroscout platform](https://neuroscout.org/) by replicating established effects from cognitive neuroscience using automatically extracted features in over 30 naturalistic datasets.
+We then use `meta-analysis` to synthesize single dataset findings, resulting in most robust and generalize estimates.
+In addition, we also showcase more exploratory applications in two domains (`face processing` & `natural language perception`) that demonstrate how `Neuroscout` can be used to run more generalizable naturalistic `fMRI` research.

-These analyses require specifying and estimating models at the level of individual datasets/tasks, and the outputs of these analyses are used as inputs to meta-analyses.
-This is reflected by the structure of the GitHub repository and of this book.
+These analyses require specifying and estimating models at the level of `individual datasets/tasks`, and the outputs of these analyses are used as inputs to `meta-analyses`.
+This is reflected by the structure of the [GitHub repository](https://github.com/neuroscout/neuroscout-paper) and of this book.

 ## Re-running the analyses
 The `analyses` follow the structure of figures in the manuscript.
 Most `analyses` **require** first running `single dataset results` (using `Neuroscout`) and then performing a `meta-analysis` (using `NiMARE`).